joinpursuit/Pursuit-Core-iOS/fundamentals/initialization/README.md

 ---

-### 1. Type Methods

-Sometimes, we want to use methods on a class itself instead of on an instance of the class.
-Take pi for an example.

-let radius = 5.0 let pi = ? let circleArea = pi * radius * radius

-We could write in the value of pi ourselves, but

-Type methods are methods that are called on the type itself.
-You indicate type methods by including the static keyword immediately before the method's func keyword.
-Type methods can be used in classes, structs, and enumerations.
-Classes may also use the class keyword to allow subclasses to override the superclass’s implementation of that method.

-Type methods are called with dot syntax, like instance methods.
-However, you call type methods on the type, not on an instance of that type.
-Here’s how you call a type method on a class called SomeClass:

-class SomeClass {

-    class func someTypeMethod() {
-        // type method implementation goes here
-    }

-}

-SomeClass.someTypeMethod()
-Within the body of a type method, the implicit self property refers to the type itself, rather than an instance of that type.
-This means that you can use self to disambiguate between type properties and type method parameters, just as you do for instance properties and instance method parameters.

 ### 1. Initialization

 The process of initialization involves setting an initial value for each stored property on that instance and performing any other setup or initialization that is required before the new instance is ready for use.